rmad17/jekyll-site/_posts/2018-07-29-custom-django-serializer.md

 Normally if one is using `django-rest-framework` we tend to use the serializer classes provided as well.

-A simple serializer example for the [docs](http://www.django-rest-framework.org/api-guide/serializers/) of `django-rest-framework`.
+A simple serializer example from the [docs](http://www.django-rest-framework.org/api-guide/serializers/) of `django-rest-framework`.

 ```python
 class CommentSerializer(serializers.Serializer):